5l1v3r1/learning_for_oscp/basics/netcat/Using_Netcat_for_port_scanning.md

 `ls`

 ### Creating a backup on a remote machine
 First you must setup a listener on the host that will receive the files.
-Af
+After issuing the `nc -l 134 | tar xvfp -` command. it seems like no ac
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1NjA0MTYxNSwtMjAzMzgyOTIzLC0zMT
+eyJoaXN0b3J5IjpbLTYxMDM5NTk2OCwxNDU2MDQxNjE1LC0yMD
-c0MDE0ODEsNTc4NTkzODQyLDExOTkyNTM5NzAsOTQ2MDIyMzIz
+MzODI5MjMsLTMxNzQwMTQ4MSw1Nzg1OTM4NDIsMTE5OTI1Mzk3
-LDEzNzI5ODYyMDBdfQ==
+MCw5NDYwMjIzMjMsMTM3Mjk4NjIwMF19
 -->